amjadmajid/deepRL/README.md

 - [x] Computer Vision in robotics- Test out image recogntion from a camera attached on a robot in ROS/Gazebo
 - [X] Test out the turtlebot tutorial with DQN: travel to a target location and travel to a target location whhile avoiding obstacles
 - [X] Review COVID-Robot: Monitoring Social Distancing Constraints in Crowded Scenarios
-- [ ] Review Long-Range Indoor Navigation with PRM-RL
 - [X] Review SARL: Deep Reinforcement Learning based Human-Aware Navigation for Mobile Robot in Indoor Environments

+### This Week: 6 May --> 11 May
+- [X] Review the different hardware from the different papers and check which model is avaialble in ROS/ Gazebo
+- [X] Write out the steps required for installing OpenAI ROS and the overall environment for simulation
+- [X] Start writing the hardware benchmarking on overleaf

+### Next Week: 11 May --> 18 May
-- [ ] Identify, compare and assess which DRL navigation algorithm is most suited for our task
+- [ ] Identify, compare and assess which DRL navigation algorithm is most suited for our task/ Software benchmarking
+- [ ] Start checking some tutorials for the jetson nano, etc.
-- [ ] Work on implementing the algorithm and try it out in simulation
+- [ ] Work on implementing a DRL algorithm in simulation
-- [ ] Review the different hardware from the different papers and check which model is avaialble in ROS/ Gazebo